akheron/jansson/doc/apiref.rst

   if their types are equal.
 (Because these values are singletons, their equality can actually be tested with ``==``.)

+* Values nested more deeply than ``JSON_PARSER_MAX_DEPTH`` are not recursed into, and thus cosidered unequal, to avoid stack exhaustion.

 .. function:: int json_equal(json_t *value1, json_t *value2)

    Returns 1 if *value1* and *value2* are equal, as defined above.
    Returns 0 if they are unequal or one or both of the pointers are *NULL*.

 Copying
 =======